 Benefit Description You Pay

 Speech therapy (cont.)
 High

 Not covered: All charges

-• Maintenance or long-term rehabilitative therapy and any maintenance or therapy program that consists of activities that preserve the patient's present level of function and prevent regression of that function

-Exercise programs

-Massage therapist

-• Behavioral or vocational counseling, including evaluation and treatment and work hardening programs

 • Any form of therapy or treatment for learning or developmental disabilities, including: hearing therapy for a learning disability and communication delay; therapy for perceptual disorders, mental retardation and related conditions; evaluation and therapy for behavior disorders; special evaluation and treatment of multiple handicaps, hyperactivity, or sensory deficit and motor dysfunction; developmental and neuro-education testing or treatment; and other special therapy, except as specifically listed in this Brochure

 • Speech and hearing screening examinations are limited to routine or preventive screening tests performed by a participating provider for determining the need for correction

 Cardiac rehabilitation High

 Cardiac Rehabilitation is covered when obtained through a participating provider, when medically necessary and with prior authorization by the Plan.
-Nothing

 Phase II cardiac rehabilitation is limited to 36 visits and must be prior authorized by the plan.
 It must be provided in an outpatient department of a hospital, in a medical center, or in a clinic program.
-This benefit applies only to member with a recent history of:

-- a heart attack

-- coronary bypass surgery

-- onset of angina pectoris

-- heart valve surgery

-- onset of decubital angina

-- percutaneous transitional angioplasty
+This benefit applies only to member with a recent history of: a heart attack coronary bypass surgery onset of angina pectoris heart valve surgery onset of decubital angina percutaneous transitional angioplasty cardiac transplant Benefits are payable only for members who begin an exercise program immediately, or as soon as medically indicated, following a hospital confinement Nothing

-- cardiac transplant
+for one of the conditions above.
+Not covered: All charges

+Phase 3 Cardiac Rehabiliation programs